Shunrō Oshikawa: Education and early career

-The novel reflects the imperialist ambitions of Japan at the time, and foreshadowed the Russo-Japanese War that followed in 1904, driven by much the same motivation.
+The novel reflects the tensions existing between Japan and Russia at the time, and foreshadowed the Russo-Japanese War that followed in 1904.

 Oshikawa's father was Masayoshi Oshikawa, evangelist, political activist and founder and first president of Tohoku Gakuin University and his brother was Kiyoshi Oshikawa, founder of the first professional baseball team in Japan.
 While at Waseda, Oshikawa played on the baseball team under Abe Isoo, along with his brother.
 He wrote a prologue for a baseball technique book that came from this trip, discussing how baseball should be considered the same as bushidō in spirit.
 He was a member of the Waseda team that in 1905 traveled to the U.S. to play American teams, the first time for Japanese baseball.